kubernetes/enhancements/keps/sig-storage/1710-selinux-relabeling/README.md

     - Mitigations: What can be done to stop the bleeding, especially for already running user workloads?
       Workloads that run keep running, only new Pods can't start.
     - Diagnostics: Kubelet emits events to Pod why the metrics are growing.
-Admin must find the affected Pods and check why they can't run, typically there is another Pod on the node that uses the same volume, but with a different SELinux context.
+Admin must find the affected Pods and check why they can't run, typically there is another Pod on the node that uses the same volume, but with a different SELinux label.
     - Testing: Yes, see e2e tests above.

 * **What steps should be taken if SLOs are not being met to determine the problem?**